googleapis/dotnet-spanner-nhibernate/README.md

 Cloud Spanner does not support sequences, identity columns, or other value generators in the database that will generate a unique value that could be used as a primary key value.
 Instead, the best option is to use a client side Guid generator for a primary key if your table does not contain a natural primary key.
+Always make sure not to use a monotonically increasing value as the first part of the primary key, as this will cause all inserts to happen at the end of the key space.
+Cloud Spanner divides data among servers using key ranges, and using a monotonically increasing primary key value will cause one server to receive all inserts.
+See https://cloud.google.com/spanner/docs/schema-design#primary-key-prevent-hotspots for more information.

 ## Default Values
 Cloud Spanner does not support default values for columns.
 The `SpannerSingleTableEntityPersister` is however able to simulate this.
-See the example above for commit timestamps that uses this feature.
+See the example above for commit timestamps that use this feature.

 # Performance Recommendations
 NHibernate supports a wide range of different configurations and mappings.
 Some of these can lead to a large number